 Right Water Temperature For Hot Tubs and Pools

 This is a good question.
-The temperature should be set depending on which region in the country you live, as well as who uses it and what they are using it for.
+The swimming pool temperature should be set depending on which region in the country you live, as well as who uses it and what they are using it for.
 For competitive purposes, the pool water would need to be around 78 degrees, which is a relatively lower temperature.
 Public swimming pools on the other hand, are usually a little warmer, with temps anywhere from 78 F – 82 F. The water would be warmer still for therapy uses, classes for children or elderly people.
 For these purposes, the water would be more like 83-86 F. Many people say that the prefect water temperature for swimming laps would be around 75 degrees.
 Still others maintain it should be closer to 70 degrees.

 So that brings us back to the original question of how warm the pool water should be.
 The truth of the matter is that if you are fortunate enough to own a pool, then the water temperature really comes down to your personal preference.
-Obviously, if you don’t heat your pool, then the weather will be what determines how warm the water is.
+Obviously, if you don’t heat your swimming pool Myrtle Beach, then the weather will be what determines how warm the water is.
 If you live in a warm climate, then by the first part of July, the water may feel more like bath water.